appcircleio/appcircle-docusaurus/docs/publish-module/publish-variables/index.md

 ```

-- For second step.
-Now we can access this environment variable directly in another step.
+- For the second step: We can now access this environment variable directly in another step.

 ```bash